bbaime98/travel/README.md

 # Enjoy your traveling by staying in luxurious rooms.

-- This platform was developed using React Js
+- This platform was developed using:
+-  React Js
+-  CSS
+-  HTML